dflex-js/dflex/packages/dom-gen/README.md

 │───id-2 => order: {parent: 0, self: 2} || keys: {chK: null, pK: "1-0", sK: "0-0"}
 ```

-**Note:** ids form 0 to 2, all have same parent and siblings key.
-And it
+### Auto connect

-guarantees that any any incoming parent will carry key `1-0` and exists in
+ids form 0 to 2, all have same parent and siblings key.
+And it guarantees that
-position `0`.
+any any incoming parent will carry key `1-0` and exists in position `0`.

 This goes also for any parent.
 Eventually, by using keys and indexes you can go up↑
 and down↓.